SkooveLearn PianoDownload on the App Store

 What is the tenor clef?

-The tenor clef is a lesser-known clef that nonetheless forms an essential part of music theory and notation.
-For most musicians, the first clef they learn is the treble clef (which on the piano is mainly associated with the right-hand notes) and this is soon followed by the bass clef (used mainly to display the left-hand notes on a piano).
+What is tenor clef?
+The tenor clef is a lesser used clef that forms an essential part of music theory and notation.
+For most musicians, the first clef they learn is the treble clef and this is soon followed by the bass clef.

-The tenor clef is an example of what we call a C clef.
-This means that wherever you directly place the middle of the clef will be middle C. The middle of the tenor clef is always placed on the fourth line up from the bottom of the staff. tenor clef
+tenor clef middle CThe tenor clef symbol is an example of a C clef.
+This means that wherever you directly place the middle of the clef will be middle C. The middle of the tenor clef is always placed on the fourth line up from the bottom of the staff.
+Alto vs tenor clef is often a source of confusion as they are both the same symbol.
+Alto clef places middle C on the middle line of the staff.

 This means that with the tenor clef the fourth line up from the bottom of the staff is middle C. It gives instruments the flexibility to play notes above and below middle C without having to use lots and lots of ledger lines.